 When it comes to mecha games, I’m a sucker.
-Doesn’t matter what platform it’s on, if it involves giant suits of mass destruction, then I’m all over it.
-When it happens to be more ground in Anime and resembles some of my favorite shows such as Gundam or Macross.
-Well, it just makes it all the more reason to play it.
+It doesn’t matter what platform it’s on; if it involves giant suits of mass destruction, then I’m all over it.
+When it happens to be more ground in Anime and resembles some of my favorite shows such as Gundam or Macross, well, it just makes it all the more reason to play it.
 Thus I gravitated towards Marvelous Inc’s latest mecha venture, Daemon X Machina.

 Game Name: Daemon X Machina

 Platform(s): Nintendo Switch